telerik/xaml-docs/README.md

 # Documentation Base

-This repository contains the common infrastructure for building markdown documentation with Jekyll.
+This repository contains the common infrastructure for building markdown documentation with [Jekyll](http://jekyllrb.com/).

 ## Getting started

 1. Install Ruby 1.9.x (2.x may or may not work).
-Jekyll is a Ruby tool.
 2. Open a terminal or "Git Bash" if on Windows.
 3. `cd` to the directory where your markdown documentation repository is.
 4. Add a new git remote to the docs-base repository.
 This will be used to merge any new features and fixes from the documentation base repository.